EGPAFMalawiHIS/mlab_drivers/XP300_ASTM/README.md

 Make sure you have the latest version of Node.js^21 `nvm install 21` Install packages using NPM `npm install`
 #  Run on Local
-Use node to run it on local: `npm run start`
+Use node to run it on local: `node index.js`
 # Run on Server
 Use Node pm2 to run an instance to start a nodemon process.
 Configure the pm2 to start on server reboot.